Recruitment & Staffing

 Why Celebrating the Offer Is the Most Expensive Habit in Recruitment

-Every agency I’ve worked with has the same ritual.
+Most agencies have the same ritual.
 A recruiter closes a placement, and the team celebrates.
 The billing amount goes on the whiteboard.
 The recruiter gets a high-five or a Slack message.
 Everyone moves on to the next deal.

 But the placement is not closed.
 The placement is not revenue until the candidate starts.
 In many agencies, it is not even invoiced until the candidate completes their first week or first month.
 That whiteboard number is a forecast, not a fact.
 And treating it as a fact — mentally checking out of that placement the moment the offer is accepted — is what creates the gap that counteroffers, cold feet, and competing offers exploit.

-The best-performing agencies I’ve seen treat the offer-to-start window as a distinct phase of the recruitment process with its own KPIs, its own workflows, and its own accountability.
+The best-performing agencies treat the offer-to-start window as a distinct phase of the recruitment process with its own KPIs, its own workflows, and its own accountability.
 They track fall-off rates by recruiter, by client, by role level, and by the length of the offer-to-start gap.
 They know that a four-week notice period with a senior candidate is higher risk than a two-week notice period with a junior candidate, and they staff the engagement sequence accordingly.

-They also know the financial leverage of fall-off prevention.
+They also know the financial upside of fall-off prevention.
 Reducing your fall-off rate from 25% to 15% on 40 annual placements at $18,750 average fee is not a marginal improvement.
 That is $75,000 in recovered revenue — placements you already sourced, screened, and closed, now actually converting to billings.

 You don’t need to find more candidates.
 You don’t need to win more reqs.
 You need to stop losing the placements you’ve already made.